override-sh/aetheria-docs/docs/intro.md

 hosted on a CDN (Content Delivery Network) for even better performance.

-Additionally, the 2 tier architecture allows for the frontend to be hosted on a different server than the backend, or even on-premise allowing for limitless scalability .
+Additionally, the 2 tier architecture allows for the frontend to be hosted on a different server than the backend, or even on-premise allowing for limitless scalability.

 :::info
 The frontend is not mandatory, you can use Aetheria's backend as a headless CMS and consume the API from any frontend